 If you come for the day, you can park around the cemetery, located at 1km from the center and free of charge (point on the map below).
 You will find underground parking near the Sassi for a fee.

-Staying inside a sasso (a cave) is a unique and typical experience !
+Staying inside a sassi (ancient cave) is a unique experience!

-Without hesitation we recommend Il belvedere Matera, the value for money is unbeatable in the city, located in the heart of the sasso Caveoso, you can do everything on foot.
+Without hesitation, we recommend Il belvedere Matera, unbeatable value for money in the city, located in the heart of the Caveoso sasso, you can do everything on foot.

-We had a huge I love this hotel.
+We fell in love with this hotel.
 It is ideally located.
 The room is completely atypical since it is dug into the rock, a real troglodyte dwelling.
-And the big plus, the view is impressive from the terrace where breakfast is served.
+And the big plus is the impressive view from the terrace where breakfast is served.
 In short, we had an excellent stay.

 Matera is perched on a plateau between the mountains, overlooking a deep ravine.
-What makes the site particularly spectacular are the numerous caves (sassi) that are found there.
+What makes this site particularly spectacular are the numerous caves (sassi) that can be found here.

 These caves were built in part to make homes, but also to make places of worship such as churches (about 150 in Matera and the surrounding area).
 We had never seen a city of this size, completely integrated into the rock and with a spectacular view of the canyon, which is why it is, in our opinion, a unique place in the world that will undoubtedly enchant you.